Wet shaving can have a large water footprint

 A scuttle will help you save water and energy because it will hold the hot temperature longer than a traditional shaving bowl.
-This means you don’t have to get a hot refill often.
+This means you don’t have to get a hot refill often or keep your tap open when cold water shaving.
 Plus, the fact that warm lather makes shaving even more luxurious is basically icing on the cake.
 And when you’re done, you can use the cooled water in the scuttle’s inner chamber to rinse off your razor.

 Naked Armor's Savanna Scuttle Shaving Mug

 TIP 4.
 Use a Synthetic Brush

 Unlike a badger hair shaving brush, a synthetic brush doesn't need plenty of soaking in order to be able to make a luxurious lather.
 And that's the beauty of it.
 You won't have to constantly dip the brush in warm water so that it remains wet.
 It also dries easily, so it makes storing it convenient as well.